shamansir/shamansir.github.io/Blog/drafts/_ui-layouts-in-purescript.md

 ## Introduction

-Now that most of my latest projects are written in PureScript[fn-1], I already developed a bunch of web apps with user interfaces of different complexity:
+Now that most of my latest projects are written in PureScript[fn-1], I already have developed a bunch of web apps with user interfaces of different complexity:

 TODO (image?)